Canada-Bangladesh relations

 Canada established diplomatic relations with Bangladesh in 1972.
 Canada is represented by the High Commission of Canada to Bangladesh, in Dhaka.
 In Canada, Bangladesh is represented by the High Commission for Bangladesh in Ottawa.

 People-to-people links between Canada and Bangladesh are expanding.
-The Bangladeshi-Canadian community is estimated at over 100,000 and continues to make significant contributions to Canadian prosperity and to the multi-cultural fabric of Canada.
+The Bangladeshi-Canadian community is strong, estimated at over 100,000 people of Bangladeshi origin living in Canada.
+They continue to make significant contributions to Canadian prosperity and to the multi-cultural fabric of Canada, reinforcing ties between our two countries.

-Canada has expressed its concerns about the state of human rights in Bangladesh and particularly the rights of workers, of various minority groups and of women and girls.
-Through bilateral engagement, Canada regularly encourages Bangladeshi authorities to ensure that human rights and democratic freedoms are respected.
+Canada has expressed its concerns about the state of human rights, democracy and rule of law in Bangladesh.
+This includes concerns related to the rights of workers and of various groups: religious minorities, LGBTQ+ people, and women and girls.
+Canada encourages Bangladeshi authorities to ensure that human rights and democratic freedoms are respected.

-Canada works with the Government of Bangladesh to ensure that the needs of the Rohingya refugees it hosts are met, as well as those of impacted Bangladeshi communities.
-In 2017, attacks against the Rohingya minority in Rakhine State in Myanmar caused over 770,000 Rohingya to flee to Bangladesh, where nearly one million still live.
+Canada works with the Government of Bangladesh to help ensure that the more than 1 million Rohingya refugees it hosts live in safety and in dignity, while helping to meet the needs of both refugees and of impacted Bangladeshi host communities.
+In 2017, attacks against the Rohingya minority in Rakhine State in Myanmar caused over 770,000 Rohingya to flee to Bangladesh.
 The horrors inflicted on Rohingya women, children and men during the August 2017 operations included mass killings, torture, the burning of hundreds of village, as well as widespread and systematic rape and other forms of sexual violence.
 Learn more about Canada’s response to the Rohingya crisis in Bangladesh and the broader situation of conflict and instability in Myanmar.

 Development

-Canada has provided over $4 billion of international assistance to Bangladesh since 1972.
-Current programming supports mutual priorities in the areas of gender equality and empowerment of women and girls, health, including sexual and reproductive health and rights, skills training and support to the ready-made garment sector.
-These development priorities are in line with Canada’s Feminist International Assistance Policy
+Canada and Bangladesh share more than 50 years of development partnership, underpinned by over $6.2 billion of international assistance to Bangladesh since 1972.
+Current programming supports mutual priorities in the areas of gender equality and empowerment of women and girls, health (including sexual and reproductive health and rights), education and skills training, labour reform and climate change adaptation, as well as support to Rohingya refugees and host communities.
+These development priorities are in line with Canada’s Feminist International Assistance Policy.

 Trade relations

-Canada’s commercial relationship with Bangladesh has grown significantly over the last 14 years.
-The value of bilateral merchandise trade has more than tripled from $600.5 million in 2004 to over $2.4 billion Canadian dollars in 2018.
-During this period, Canadian merchandise exports to Bangladesh have increased over six fold.
-Canadian merchandise exports to Bangladesh were $651 million in 2018, of which 70% were agriculture items.
-Canadian merchandise imports from Bangladesh were nearly $1.7 billion in 2018.
-Canada’s popularity is increasing as a “study destination of choice” for Bangladeshi students.
-The number of Bangladeshi students who choose to study in Canada in 2018 is more than 6,500, an increase of more than 150% from 2014.
+Canada’s commercial relationship with Bangladesh has grown significantly over the last few decades.
+The value of bilateral merchandise trade grew from $600.5 million in 2004 to over $3.5 billion dollars in 2023.
+Canadian merchandise exports to Bangladesh were $1.31 billion in 2023, of which over 90% were potash, cereals, and pulses.
+Canadian merchandise imports from Bangladesh were $2.23 billion in 2023, with over 90% coming from the ready-made-garments sector.

 Bangladesh is Canada’s fourth largest pulse export market (e.g. dry peas, lentils, chickpeas), and a major market for high quality wheat.
 In addition, several flagship Canadian companies from the readymade garments, aerospace, defence and security sectors are active in the Bangladesh market and pursuing new business opportunities.

-Canada has supplied Bangladesh more than one million tons of potash since 1972.
+Canada has supplied Bangladesh more than one million tons of potash since 1972 and is now its primary source.
 In partnership with the Canadian Commercial Corporation, the Government of Canada signed the first government-to-government agreement with the Government of Bangladesh in April 2014 to export high quality potash fertilizer to Bangladesh.

 Related links